microsoft/promptflow/examples/tutorials/flow-fine-tuning-evaluation/promptflow-quality-improvement.md

     "answer": "-1"
 }
 ```
-However, the correct answer is 5 (Don't be suprised if you got the correct answer, as the randoness of LLM).
+However, the correct answer is 5 (Don't be surprised if you got the correct answer, as the randiness of LLM).
 The output answer is incorrect!
 It indicates that we need to further evaluate the performance.
 Therefore, in the next step, we will test the flow with more math problems to better evaluate the quality.

 ### Evaluate the quality of your prompt

 With prompt flow, you can quickly trigger a batch-run to test your prompt with a larger dataset, and evaluate the quality of the answers.

-There is a `test_data.jsonl` file in the `pf-test` folder, which is a dataset containing 20 test data entries (a subset of [the Math Dataset](https://github.com/hendrycks/math/)).
+There is a `data.jsonl` file in the `promptflow/examples/flows/chat/chat-math-variant` folder, which is a dataset containing 20 test data entries (a subset of [the Math Dataset](https://github.com/hendrycks/math/)).
 It includes the input question, the ground truth for numerical answer, and the reasoning (raw_answer).
 Here's one example:

 ```json
 {